 Cost of Hire

-There are definitely other costs associated with hiring (like time spent!) but the most crucial figure here is the starting salary/benefits of the hire.
+There are definitely other costs associated with hiring (like time spent) but you can calculate those using the recruiting cost ratio (RCR).
+The most crucial figure here is the starting salary/benefits of the hire.

 High quality candidates know their market value, and trying to minimize cost of hire will never help you to make high quality hires.

 If your best hires keep leaving for your competitors, or keep passing you by in the interview/offer stage, you need to compare what you’re offering against the competition in your area.
-Making a high quality hire is an investment, and, in order to get the results you want, you may have to put your money where your mouth is.
+Making a high quality hire is an investment.
+In order to get the results you want, you may have to put your money where your mouth is.

 Time to Fill